jsenv/workflow/packages/monorepo/readme.md

 "I want to update all my deps" happens from time to time but is usually not what you had in mind before executing "npm install"

 Moreover the usage of _package-lock.json_ remains optional.
+And _package-lock.json_ can be problematic https://github.com/npm/cli/issues/4828, some project disable package-lock to avoid these kind of issues until the situation becomes better.

 ## How to avoid the problem